 Any child who reaches silver will get a special silver sticker.

 Any child who reaches gold will get a special gold sticker and a text home.
-Teachers/TAs to send an email to the office by 4pm for children who are on gold.
+Teachers/TAs to send a list to the office of all children who are on Gold.